Through My Eyes. Again - Cover

 Was she jealous?

-Since the near disaster at Mrs Wiśniewski ‘s Christmas party, our three-way friendship had grown.
-Mutti Frida’s glance travelled between Col and Lili.
+Since the Christmas party, our three-way friendship had experienced few problems.
+I saw Mutti Frida glance between Col and Lili.

 Lili’s gentle question drew a small, self-deprecating sigh from Col. “I’m sorry, Lili.
-Yes, of course.”
-Her eyes filled with sadness.
+Yes, of course that’s all right.”
+Wistful sadness coloured her eyes.
 “I wish I could be there too.”

 After we cleared the supper table and washed up, Mutti Frida retrieved her bottle of Schnapps and filled a tiny glass.

 “Willi.
-We wish you a safe and happy trip.”
+We wish you a safe and happy journey to the east.”
 She raised the glass to me and tasted it.

 Then she passed the drink to our friend.
-“Take a sip, Lili.”
+“Just a sip, Lili.”

-“Yes, Will, have a safe trip to east Germany.”
-Lili touched the glass to her lips and shuddered at the taste, passing the glass to Col.
+“Yes, Will, have a safe trip to East Germany.”
+Lili touched the glass to her lips and made a bit of a face.
+She shuddered at the taste, passing the glass across to Col.

-I took the glass glancing at Mutti Frida and Lili but returning to hold Col’s gaze.
-I thought for a moment before addressing her in French.
+I took it, glancing at Mutti Frida and Lili but returning to hold Col’s gaze.
+I spoke in French.
 “You are my entire life.
 Stay here in safety, knowing I will think of you all the time”.

-Col’s eyes closed for a moment and I heard Lili’s soft intake of breath.
+Col’s eyes closed for a moment.
 French was our secret language and Lili’s weakest, but she had understood what I had said.
-When Col’s eyes opened, moisture gathered at the corners.
+When Col’s eyes opened, I saw the moisture gathering at the corners.

-I took a sip, the alcohol exploding the taste of Schnapps across my tongue and I almost coughed – my body was not used to spirits.
-I passed the glass down to Mutti Frida, whose eyes lingered on me.
+I took a sip from the glass.
+Alcohol exploded the taste of schnapps across my tongue and I suppressed a cough.
+I placed the glass down in front of Mutti Frida, whose eyes lingered on me.
 She may not have understood the French, but she understood the emotional content of what had passed between her daughter and me.
 She gave me an understanding smile, picked up the glass and drained the remaining mouthful.

-Col jumped up and retrieved a package wrapped in blue tissue paper, tied with a delicate bow of thin white ribbon, from the dresser drawer.
+Col jumped up and retrieved a package from the dresser drawer.
+It was wrapped in blue tissue paper, tied with a delicate bow of thin white ribbon.
 She sat down and slid it across to me.

 I smiled at Col, recognising the preserved paper, and opened the package: a leather wallet.